Taibe, Galilee: History

 Remains from the Hellenistic, Roman, Byzantine, Crusader, and Mamluk periods have been found.
+It has been proposed that Taibe was Tubi, listed among the places paying tribute to Thutmose III.

 Biblical identification

 Historical geographer Yeshayahu Press thought the site to be the biblical Hapharaim mentioned in in connection with the tribe of Issachar, by a reversion of its name from what sounded like Afrin ("demons") to a euphemistic sound (lit. "the goodly"), as was common in other Arabic place-names.

-Bronze Age to Byzantine period

-It has been proposed that Taibe was Tubi, listed among the places paying tribute to Thutmose III.
+Roman and Byzantine empires

 North east of the village sarcophagus remains have been found.
 This area apparently functioned as a graveyard during the Roman and Byzantine eras.

 In 2021, archaeologist announced the discovery of an engraved stone from the late 5th century from the frame of an entrance door of a church, with a mosaic Greek inscription.
 The inscription reads “Christ born of Mary."This work of the most God-fearing and pious bishop [Theodo]sius and the miserable Th[omas] was built from the foundation.
 Whoever enters should pray for them”.
 According to archaeologist Dr. Walid Atrash, Theodosius was one of the first Christian bishops and he served as the regional archbishop.
 This church was the first evidence of the Byzantine church’s existence in Taybeh.